-- It helps build communities whose members are judged by the quality of their character and their contributions. - Diversity encourages critical thinking.
+- Diversity helps build communities whose members are judged by the quality of their character and their contributions. - It encourages critical thinking, and fosters mutual respect and teamwork. - It can lead to an increase in productivity and a decrease in employee turnover.